loning/universe/10_framework_application.md

 - Knowledge transfer mechanisms between domains
 - Unified dimension assessment system

 Truly efficient systems should have high processing capabilities across multiple domains, rather than excelling in only a single domain.
+The overall dimension of a system determines its cross-domain integration capabilities, with high overall dimension systems being better able to discern the essence of complex problems and provide comprehensive solutions.

 ### 4. Framework Implementation of Quantum Entanglement